Tim Bresnan

 Timothy Thomas Bresnan (born 28 February 1985) is an English former first-class cricketer, who last played for Warwickshire.
-He was a fast-medium bowler who had ability with the bat.
+He played as a fast-medium bowler who had ability with the bat.
+He was a member of the England team that won the 2010 ICC World Twenty20.

 Bresnan won the NBC Denis Compton Award in 2002 and 2003.
 In June 2006 he was called up to the England One-Day International side, and in May 2009, he joined the Test side.
 He was selected for the 2010–11 Ashes series and played in the Boxing Day Test at the MCG; he took six wickets including the final one which saw England retain the Ashes.
 He announced his retirement from cricket in January 2022.

 Early and personal life

-Born to Ray and Julie Bresnan, Tim attended Castleford High School Technology and Sports College, and subsequently attended NEW College, Pontefract.
+Born to Ray and Julie Bresnan, Bresnan attended Castleford High School Technology and Sports College, and subsequently attended NEW College, Pontefract.
 He started his career and played his junior cricket at Townville Cricket Club, before moving to Castleford Cricket Club as he began to play within the Yorkshire setup.
-He is a Leeds United FC supporter.

 County cricket

 Bresnan made his maiden first-class century in April 2007 during a County Championship match against Surrey at The Oval, beating his previous highest score of 94.
 During the innings, he also passed the landmark of 1,000 runs in first-class cricket.
 Bresnan scored 116 and in doing so, alongside Jason Gillespie, set a record ninth-wicket partnership for Yorkshire: the pair put on 246 before Bresnan was stumped off the bowling of Nayan Doshi.
 It was the fourth-highest ninth-wicket partnership in all first-class cricket In July Bresnan scored his second first-class ton, this time for England Lions against a touring Indian team which included Zaheer Khan, Ishant Sharma, and Sreesanth.
 His innings of 126 not out was a new personal best.

 Bresnan finished the 2007 English season with 679 runs from 16 first-class matches at an average of 48.50 with three centuries.
 He also took 35 wickets at an average of 34.02.

 In 2017 during the T20 Blast roses match against Lancashire, Bresnan took 6 for 19, the best T20 bowling figures by a Yorkshire player and the best T20 figures at Headingley.

 In June 2020, Bresnan agreed to leave Yorkshire County Cricket Club, in a bid to play first-team cricket elsewhere to prolong his career.
-He joined Warwickshire on loan for the 2020 season, and signed a two year permanent deal with the club for the 2021 and 2022 seasons.
+He joined Warwickshire on loan for the 2020 season, and signed a two-year permanent deal with the club for the 2021 and 2022 seasons.
 In January 2022, Bresnan retired from the sport.